ephios-dev/ephios/docs/user/events/signup.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

 This is a very flexible way to structure a shift where various qualifications are required.
-Configure reusable nested templates with labels and qualification requirements using the web editor.
+Configure reusable nested blocks with labels and qualification requirements using the web editor (see :doc:`user/events/blocks`).

 In your shift, configure a block to use for that shift.
 Participants can be asked for their preferred unit, their choice will then be displayed in the disposition.